cartertech/odoo-au/README.md

 *master*
 This is the primary branch - code that's in here should be stable.

-*payroll*
-This is for the Australian payroll rules.
-This code is not stable and is incomplete.
+*10.0*
+This is the work in progress branch for Odoo 10

+*8.0*
+This is code for Odoo 8